August 6, 2019 - August 7, 2019

 Calibre will introduce Officer Ryan Tillman, creator of the ground-breaking initiative Breaking Barriers United which teams law enforcement officers with school districts and at-risk youths to bridge the gap between police and community.
 Ryan will share the success BBU has experienced building trust in our youths and developing programs that have proven to be effective community policing.

-Finally, we will facilitate breakout sessions and conduct an open panel discussion, allowing participants the opportunity to weigh in with Jim, Ed and Ryan on the issues at hand.
+Finally, we will facilitate breakout sessions and conduct an open panel discussion, allowing participants the opportunity to weigh in with the instructors on the issues at hand.

 Course topics will include but not be limited to: